KrishnaPande/KP-SQLportfolio/SQL_CONCEPTS/Window Functions.md

 **WITHIN GROUP**: Used with aggregation functions like MODE() and MEDIAN() to calculate values over ordered partitions.
 **Window Frames**: PostgreSQL offers flexibility in specifying frames, which can be useful for cumulative or moving window calculations.

+# Window frames

+Window frames in SQL (and PostgreSQL specifically) define the range of rows that a window function considers for its calculations relative to the current row.
+This is especially useful in cumulative, moving averages, or other sequential calculations.

+### 1. **ROWS**:
+Defines the frame by a specific number of rows before or after the current row, based on the physical position.

+- **Example**: `ROWS BETWEEN 3 PRECEDING AND CURRENT ROW` considers the current row and the three rows before it.

+### 2. **RANGE**:
+Defines the frame based on the logical value of the rows in the ORDER BY clause.
+Instead of row positions, it uses value ranges.

+- **Example**: `RANGE BETWEEN 100 PRECEDING AND CURRENT ROW` considers the current row and any rows with values within 100 units of the current row's value in the ORDER BY column.

+### 3. GROUPS:

+Introduced in recent versions of PostgreSQL, this frame groups rows with identical values in the ORDER BY clause.

+- **Example**: `GROUPS BETWEEN 1 PRECEDING AND 1 FOLLOWING` considers the current group and one group before and after it.

+## Window Frame Options

+You can define a window frame with these options to control the range precisely:

+* **UNBOUNDED PRECEDING**: Includes all rows from the start of the partition up to the current row.
+* **UNBOUNDED FOLLOWING**: Includes all rows from the current row to the end of the partition.
+* **CURRENT ROW**: Includes only the current row.
+* **N PRECEDING / N FOLLOWING**: Includes a specific number of rows before or after the current row.